dvcrn/dvcrn.github.io/_posts/2015-11-27-spacemacs-for-atom.markdown

 @eventElement.dispatchEvent(new CustomEvent(name, bubbles: true, cancelable: true))
 ```

 What is it doing?
 Why do some of the arguments have colons?
 Where does the object start and where does it end?
+The constructor is getting 3 arguments, right?
+Right?

 I literally had to run this through a coffeescript parser to get what it's doing: